duneanalytics/DuneQueryRepo/README.md

 💡: We use the [Dune CRUD API](https://dune.com/docs/api/api-reference/edit-queries/) to manage queries - this does not change how your queries behave in app.

+🛑: If you accidently merge a PR or push a commit that messes up your query in Dune, you can roll back any changes using [query version history](https://dune.com/docs/app/query-editor/version-history).

 ---

 ### Query Management Scripts